besioini/e-com-app-client/README.md

 In the final weeks of the bootcamp, the client-side codebase will be transitioned from Vanilla JavaScript to React.
 This shift is aimed at enhancing my React and Redux skills.

 ## Repository Structure
-Two Separate Repositories: Initially, the project will have two separate repositories:
+Initially, the project will have two separate repositories:

 Client Repository: For the frontend development.